Ridge Community High School

 Ridge Community High School or RCHS is a public high school located on the Davenport, Florida and Haines City, Florida Line.
 RCHS was established in 2005 in Polk County.
 Ridge Community High School is one of many schools with a separate 9th Grade campus with its own front office.
 The main campus holds students in 10th, 11th, and 12th grade with some exceptions.
 Ridge Community High School sits on 76 acre of land.
 Ridge Community High School is zoned for Davenport and Haines City.
 Ridge Community High School's rivals include Haines City High School, Lake Wales High School and others in Polk County.
-The principal of RCHS is Angela Clark.
+The principal of RCHS is Matthew Blankenship.
 Ridge Community High School is part of the Polk County School Board.
 RCHS's mascot is the Bolt, and the school motto is Once a Bolt, always a Bolt.

 RCHS serves grades 9 - 12.
 RCHS is also referred to as Ridge by fellow students and alumni.